 According to August data released in the New Mexico Interpersonal Violence Data Central Repository, law enforcement responded to 1,248 incidents of domestic violence in San Juan County in 2011.
 Forty-six percent of the incidents involved a weapon, and 89 percent resulted in victim injury.

 "Domestic Violence Awareness Month is an opportunity to let people know that it's OK to share their stories," he said.
-"This is a problem that traditionally wasn't talked about and culturally still hold a stigma."

 "It's a power and control issue," said Georgette Allen, victim advocate with the Farmington Police Department.
 "That's going to be there when you take the substance away."